TomRaynes/Mandelbrot-Media-Generator/README.md

 ## How To Run

 1. Install Maven
-2. Clone the repo and navigate to it's top level
+2. Clone the repo and navigate to its top level
 3. Run the command: `make mandelbrot`

 ## Usage